Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Aloff--Wallach spaces

-\begin{theorem}[$3$-parameter family] There exist $\su{3}$-invariant metrics of the form $(t, s_0, s, s)$ on the Aloff--Wallach space $W_{1,1}^7$ which have positive sectional curvature and evolve under the Ricci flow to metrics with non-positively curved planes. \end{theorem}
+\begin{theorem}[Three-parameter family] There exist $\su{3}$-invariant metrics $\langle\cdot,\cdot\rangle_{t,s_0,s,s}$ on the Aloff--Wallach space $W_{1,1}^7$ which have positive sectional curvature and evolve under the Ricci flow to metrics with non-positively curved $2$-planes. \end{theorem}

 \begin{remark} To prove Theorem~\ref{THM:main_thm_AW}, we primarily need to prove Theorem~\ref{THM:3-parameter}, and then apply a continuity argument.
-However, since Theorem~\ref{THM:2-parameter} shows the non-invariance of metrics with $\sec>0$ on $W^7_{1,1}$ under the Ricci flow within a smaller subset of positively curved metrics, and moreover the proof is short, we consider this case as well. \end{remark}
+However, since Theorem~\ref{THM:2-parameter} shows the non-invariance of the set of metrics with $\sec>0$ on $W^7_{1,1}$ under the Ricci flow within a smaller subset of positively curved metrics, and moreover the proof is short, we consider this case as well. \end{remark}

-\section{Two and three-parameter families, nearby spaces, and the general case}
+\section{Two- and three-parameter families, nearby spaces, and the general case}

 This section is divided in five subsections.
-In the first two subsections we discuss the two and three-parameter families of metrics on $W_{1,1}^7$ and give the proofs of Theorems~\ref{THM:2-parameter} and \ref{THM:3-parameter}, respectively.
-In the third subsection, we draw the phase portraits of the (normalized) Ricci flow of the two and three-parameter families.
+In the first two subsections we discuss the two- and three-parameter families of metrics on $W_{1,1}^7$ and give the proofs of Theorems~\ref{THM:2-parameter} and \ref{THM:3-parameter}, respectively.
+In the third subsection, we draw the phase portraits of the (normalized) Ricci flow of the two- and three-parameter families.
 In the fourth subsection we prove Theorem~\ref{THM:main_thm_AW}.
 Finally, we show, through a computer-assisted proof, that the results of Theorem~\ref{THM:main_thm_AW} hold for all Aloff--Wallach spaces admitting positive curvature.